Doctoral Alumni

 Thesis Title: Integrating Epidemiological and Molecular Approaches to Study the Transmission and Treatment of Giardia lamblia

 Sweta worked as an analyst researching issues at the nexus of global health security and international health policy.
-Originally from Phoenix, Sweta moved to Baltimore in 2003 and earned joint Master of Health Science (MHS ’05) and Master of Arts (MA ’09) degrees in Infectious Disease Epidemiology and International Health Policy from Johns Hopkins Bloomberg School of Public Health and Johns Hopkins Paul H. Nitze School of Advanced International Studies.
+Originally from Phoenix, Sweta moved to Baltimore in 2003 and earned joint Master of Health Science (MHS ’05) and Master of Arts (M.A. ’09) degrees in Infectious Disease Epidemiology and International Health Policy from Johns Hopkins Bloomberg School of Public Health and Johns Hopkins Paul H. Nitze School of Advanced International Studies.

 Currently, working as a Science and Technology Manager at Defense Threat Reduction Agency